 Chapter 34: Democracy and Democratization: Theory and Research

 Democracy is an essentially contested concept, both in the sense that the notion inspires different normative interpretations and in the sense that different translations of a particular conception into an institutional constellation are possible.
 Democracy as a political regime – in broad terms understood as the rule of the many rather than the rule of the one or the few – has taken on various meanings over time and is being used with a variety of adjectives (liberal democracy, constitutional democracy, radical democracy, direct democracy, cosmopolitan democracy, global democracy and so on).
-In addition, democracy can be ...
+In addition, democracy can be related to different dimensions of modern societies, most prominently an ...